NANOSMAT Prize Giving Ceremony!

 NANOSMAT PRIZE Winner - Prof Werner Bla

 NANOSMAT honors and recognizes international scientists who have shown, during the course of their professional career, outstanding achievements in the fields of Nanoscience and Nanotechnology.
 The following two awards have been set up in order to recognise and honour the achievements of both senior and outstanding, dynamic young scientists and researchers.
 NANOSMAT Prize - The NANOSMAT Prize was set up in 2009 and since then it has become very popular and very prestigious amongst high calibre senior international scientists.
-Scroll to the bottom of this page for past NANOSMAT Prize receipients.
+Scroll to the bottom of this page for past NANOSMAT Prize recipients.

 This Year Nanosmar Winner is Profesor Werner Blau !
 Congratulations!